LaunchUpCorp/Focus-Finder/backend/README.md

 ## Description

-This project is a backend server for Focus-Finder built with nest.js.
+This is a backend server for Focus-Finder built with nest.js.
+To learn about nest.js and how to use it with GraphQL, visit: https://docs.nestjs.com/graphql

 ## Available APIs

-Currently, CRUD operation on `Users` is available for testing purposes.
-Database is not implemented, so data is not persistent.
+Currently, CRUD operations on `Users` are available for testing purposes.
+You can connect to your local Postgres db and test the queries.

 ### Examples

 #### Get User
 ```
 query {
-  user(userId: 2) {
+  user(id: 2) {
-    userId
+    id
     email
   }
 }